 Southampton Township in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 4.967′ N, 77° 32.545′ W. Marker is in Southampton Township, Pennsylvania, in Cumberland County.
-Marker is on Macclays Mill Road.
+40° 4.901′ N, 77° 32.477′ W. Marker is in Southampton Township, Pennsylvania, in Cumberland County.
+Marker is on Middle Spring Road, 0.2 miles north of Walleye Drive, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 150 Middle Spring Rd, Shippensburg PA 17257, United States of America.
+Marker is at or near this postal address: 135 Middle Spring Rd, Shippensburg PA 17257, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on December 25, 2020.
-It was originally submitted on May 2, 2009, by Robert H. Moore, II of Winchester, Virginia.
-This page has been viewed 887 times since then and 7 times this year.
-Photos: 1, 2. submitted on May 2, 2009, by Robert H. Moore, II of Winchester, Virginia. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on April 30, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 331 times since then and 24 times this year.
+Last updated on August 24, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+Photos: 1, 2. submitted on April 30, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.